-Once the rental property owner has indicated that they wish to proceed with the proposed housing rehabilitation plan and confirmed whether they can contribute their DOB Gap (if applicable), ORR will send the applicant a Commitment Letter.
+Once the rental property owner has indicated that they wish to proceed with the proposed reimbursement plan and has confirmed whether they can contribute their DOB Gap (if applicable), ORR will send the applicant a Commitment Letter.
 A Project Coordinator will then schedule the Contract Signing Event no sooner than 72 hours after sending the Commitment Letter.